MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 The `dev_role` now has the acceptable privileges it needs.
 Let's apply this role to a user in your Materialize organization.

-1. In your terminal, use the `GRANT` statement to apply a role to your new user.
+1. In your terminal, use the `GRANT` statement to apply a role to your new user:

    ```sql
    GRANT dev_role TO <new_user>;
    ```

-1. To review the permissions a role has, you can view the object data.
+1. To review the permissions a role has, you can view the object data:

    ```sql
    SELECT name, privileges::text FROM mz_tables WHERE name='dev_table';